Thomashrb/cl_euler/README.md

-# euler
+# README

-Exploring common lisp with project euler

-## build

-with quicklisp installed do:

-(ql:quickload :euler)
+Playpen for playing with new languages